sage-code/.github/reports/readme.md

 # Activity Reports

-Every instructor is invited to create one yearly activity report.
+* Every instructor is invited to create one yearly activity report;
+* Developers can optionally create an activity report and link it here;

 ## 2022 Reports